SubspaceAD: Training-Free Few-Shot Anomaly Detection via Subspace Modeling: Performance of DINOv3 Backbones

 \section{Performance of DINOv3 Backbones}

 For completeness, we report the few-shot results using the DINOv3-7B backbone~\cite{simeoni2025dinov3} in Table~\ref{tab:dinov3_few_shot}.
-These results are obtained using 4096-dimensional features, extracted from layers 22–28 with 16$\times$16 patch tokens.
-SubspaceAD$_{448}$ and SubspaceAD$_{672}$ denote models evaluated at input image resolutions of 448×448 and 672×672 pixels, respectively.
-As shown in Table~\ref{tab:dinov3_few_shot}, the DINOv3 backbone is consistently outperformed by the DINOv2-G backbone (see main paper, Table~\ref{tab:main_comparison}), particularly on the VisA dataset.
+These results are obtained using 4096-dimensional features, extracted from layers 22--28 with 16$\times$16 patch tokens.
+SubspaceAD$_{448}$ and SubspaceAD$_{672}$ denote models evaluated at input image resolutions of 448$\times$448 and 672$\times$672 pixels, respectively.
+As shown in Table~\ref{tab:dinov3_few_shot}, the DINOv3 backbone does not improve over the DINOv2-G backbone used in the main paper (see Table~\ref{tab:main_comparison}), with DINOv2-G remaining stronger overall, especially for localization metrics.